 As a B2C search marketer, make sure that all of these portions of the conversion funnel are covered and targeted by blogs, core pages, and product pages so you have a higher chance of capturing potential customers in the space.

 Remember, as solid as your conversion funnel is, if your checkout process is confusing, it can turn your customers away and leave room for others to steal them.
 Optimize your conversion funnels, minimize the complexity of these processes, and work toward the conversions you’re looking for.

 While B2B marketing involves finding a niche for audience targeting, B2C marketing is a little more funnel-focused.

 B2B businesses usually work in a niche market, and it is imperative to understand your target audience’s demographic.
 To effectively attract them, compile and analyze accurate data.

-With this data, integrated advertisements, targeted to specific keywords and demographics, can successfully build a lead generation strategy.
+With this data plus existing customer insights, integrated advertisements, targeted to specific keywords and demographics, can successfully build a lead generation strategy.